 Anatomy of the vestibular labyrinth Structures include the utricle, sacculus, superior semicircular canal, posterior semicircular canal, and the horizontal semicircular canal.
 The three semicircular canals (SCCs) are orthogonal with each other.
 Note the superior vestibular nerve innervating the superior (anterior) and horizontal semicircular canals as well as the utricle.
 The inferior vestibular nerve innervates the posterior semicircular canal and the saccule.
 The cell bodies of the vestibular nerves are located in Scarpa's ganglion.
 Also note that the semicircular canals enlarge at one end to form the ampulla.
 From Schubert, p.
 966,2 with permission.

 The distinct arrangement of the hair cells in the utricle and saccule provide the system with precise information regarding the head position in relation to gravity.
-Both the utricle and saccule contain a macula, a patch of specialized hair cells, on top of which ...
+Both the utricle and saccule contain a macula, a patch of specialized hair cells, on top of which sits ...